Manojython/hill-climbing-search/README.md

 Average steps for success:  411.0

 ## Hill Climbing search without Sideways moves for a 8-Queen puzzle

 ```
-Run evaluation or run a single size (eval/single)?eval
 Running evaluation for 8-queens problem at, 100 unique cases
 Running 100 case(s) for hill climbing
 Moves for initial state: